 However, at 40, that changed when Moore got his first heart scare, almost passing out at a work meeting.
 He had a stent inserted to open a clogged artery.
 He quit smoking for about six months, but once he started to feel better, he lapsed back into his old habits.

 Six years later, Moore received a dire warning.
-Beginning in August 2017, he started feeling chest pains while golfing; these pains went on for a month.
-Then, late one September night, Moore felt pain has described as similar to someone sitting on his chest that lasted for more than an hour.
+Beginning in August 2017, he started feeling chest pains while golfing.
+These pains went on for a month.
+Then, late one September night, Moore felt pain he described as similar to someone sitting on his chest that lasted for more than an hour.
 He slipped out of his house without waking his wife, Becky, and drove to MU Health Care’s University Hospital emergency room.

 Moore had blockages in his major coronary arteries.
 He had high cholesterol and uncontrolled diabetes.
 Ashraf Abou El Ela, MD, cardiothoracic surgeon at MU Health Care, performed surgery a few weeks later, on Sept.
 28, 2017.

 This was the pivotal moment in Moore’s life when he started on his journey toward a healthy heart.
 He knew he had to change or he wouldn’t be around much longer for his wife, three children and three step-children.
 His first grandchild was born March 9, 2018.

 “When they tell you there’s a chance you won’t be here, it makes you think about what you need to do so you are here,” Moore said.
 “It was pretty scary.
 I thought, ‘If something did happen to me where I didn’t make it, what would my family do?’
 I always picture how the kids would react if they lost their dad at 46 years old.”